20,000 Men a Year: Production

-Based on a story by veteran pilot and screenwriter, Frank "Spud" Wead, 20,000 Men a Year was the first film to document the Civilian Pilot Training Program.
+Based on a story by veteran pilot and screenwriter, Frank "Spig" Wead, 20,000 Men a Year was the first film to document the Civilian Pilot Training Program.
 The sequences on both the ground and in the air serve as a semi-documentary of the program.

 The film was shot at various locations including, in Zion National Park, the Grand Canyon, Cedar City, Utah and at Occidental College, Los Angeles, as well as the Monrovia Airport in Monrovia, California.
 Principal photography for 20,000 Men a Year took place on location from August 26 to October 1938.

 The aircraft used in 20,000 Men a Year were provided by stunt pilot Paul Mantz, who acted as the "air boss" and coordinated aerial photography.
 The aircraft included his Stearman C3 as a camera platform.

 Reception

 Film reviewer for The New York Times, Frank Nugent, described 20,000 Men a Year as "Never more than a sleeper jump behind the times, the screen has hurried around to the Roxy with a melodramatic salute to the aviation training program instituted not so long ago by the Civil Aeronautics Authority.
 '20,000 Men a Year', which is a statistical reference to the number of civil pilots the CAA hopes to be turning out ..."